Glenn Tilton

-Glenn Tilton (born April 1948, in Washington, D.C.) is a retired American oil and airline industry executive.
+Glenn Fletcher Tilton (born April 1948, in Washington, D.C.) is a retired American oil and airline industry executive.
 Tilton spent most of his career working for Texaco, and as CEO guided its merger with Chevron Oil in 2001.
 He was chairman, president, and CEO of UAL Corporation from 2002 to 2010.
 He stayed on as non-executive chairman of United Continental Holdings Inc., (NYSE:UAL), the parent company of the merged United Airlines, Inc. and Continental Airlines, Inc. from October 1, 2010, until 2012.
 Tilton was Midwest chairman and a member of the executive committee at JP Morgan Chase (NYSE:JPM), from June 6, 2011, until his retirement in June, 2014.

-Tilton is a former Chairman of the Air Transport Association, the industry trade organization representing U.S. airlines.
+Tilton is a former chairman of the Air Transport Association, the industry trade organization representing U.S. airlines.

 Early life

 Tilton grew up in Latin America, and attended high school in Brazil, where his father worked for the United States' Central Intelligence Agency.
 After earning a bachelor's degree in International Relations from the University of South Carolina, Tilton wanted to start a career in the airline industry, but was warned against it by a family friend, the manager of the Pan American Airways Latin America Division.
 Tilton listened to the friend's advice and went on to follow his father's footsteps and join the C.I.A. but months before his start date, Tilton began a career in the private sector working for Texaco in 1970, servicing gas stations throughout Washington, D.C.